Halsey77/Construction-PPE-Detection/README.md

 2. Run the detection script:

     ```bash
-    python webcam.py
+    python yolo11n-ppe_detect.py
     ```

 3. The script will initiate real-time detection using your webcam or process a video file.
+The repository includes multiple sample videos for testing in the `test_videos` directory.

 4. Detected objects will be highlighted with bounding boxes indicating whether a helmet, vest, and/or mask is worn, and if a person is detected.
 The following features are included: